ccamel/go-graphql-subscription-example/README.md

 ### 1. Start NSQ

-At first,NSQ must be started.
+At first, NSQ must be started.
 See [official documentation](https://nsq.io/overview/quick_start.html) for more.

 ```sh
 > nsqlookupd